jjoun64/HashiCorp/technical-writer/content.md

 # What is the difference between the Git push, pull, and fetch commands?

+The following commands enable you to send and get content changes between Git branches and repositories.
+This document will explain the diffferences between the commands.

-- `git push` - sent changes from a local branch to a remote repo
+- `git push` - sends changes from a local branch to a remote repo
 - `git fetch` - get changes from a remote repo into your tracking branch
 - `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch